Golda Meir: Premiership (1969–1974)

 Prime Minister Levi Eshkol died suddenly on 26 February 1969, leading to the appointment of Yigal Allon as interim prime minister and an election to replace him.
-Upon being informed of his death, Meir said "Oy Gevald".
 Before the vote, most suspected that Meir would be elected.
-71-year-old Meir had mixed feelings about serving, due to her health concerns.
 On 7 March 1969, the party's central committee voted Meir as the new party leader.
-She eventually agreed, saying that she would honor the party's decision, just as she had honored all of the party's past decisions.
+Now age 71, Meir had mixed feelings due to her health concerns, but eventually agreed, saying that she would honor the party's decision just as she had honored all of the party's past decisions.

 Meir served as prime minister from 17 March 1969 to 3 June 1974.
 She maintained the national unity government formed in 1967 after the Six-Day War, in which Mapai merged with two other parties (Rafi and Ahdut HaAvoda) to form the Israeli Labor Party.
-In June 1969, on the two-year anniversary of the war, Meir stated in an interview that there was no such thing as Palestinians, a comment later described as "one of her defining – and most damning – legacies."

 Six months after taking office, Meir led the reconfigured Alignment, comprising Labor and Mapam, into the 1969 general election.
 The Alignment managed what is still the best showing for a single party or faction in Israeli history, winning 56 seats.
 This is the only time that a party or faction has approached winning an outright majority in an election.
 The national unity government was retained.

-In 1969 and the early 1970s, Meir met with many world leaders to promote her vision of peace in the Middle East, including Richard Nixon (1969), Nicolae Ceaușescu (1972) and Pope Paul VI (1973).
+In 1969 and the early 1970s, Meir met with many world leaders to promote her peace settlement idea, including Richard Nixon (1969), Nicolae Ceaușescu (1972) and Pope Paul VI (1973).
 In 1973, she hosted the chancellor of West Germany, Willy Brandt, in Israel.

 In August 1970, Meir accepted a U.S. peace initiative that called for an end to the War of Attrition and an Israeli pledge to withdraw to "secure and recognized boundaries" in the framework of a comprehensive peace settlement.
 The Gahal party quit the national unity government in protest, but Meir continued to lead the remaining coalition.

 On February 28, 1973, during a visit in Washington, D.C., Meir agreed with Henry Kissinger's peace proposal based on "security versus sovereignty": Israel would accept Egyptian sovereignty over all Sinai, while Egypt would accept Israeli presence in some of Sinai's strategic positions.

+"There was no such thing as Palestinians"

+In June 1969, on the second anniversary of the Six-Day War, Meir stated in an interview that "there was no such thing as Palestinians", a comment later described by Al Jazeera as "one of her defining – and most damning – legacies."
+This phrase is considered to be the most famous example of Israeli denial of Palestinian identity.

+The interview entitled Who can blame Israel was published in The Sunday Times on June 15, 1969, and included the following exchange: